Applying for UK citizenship

 According to UKVCAS FAQ,

-appointments are released daily, 28 days in advance
+appointments are released daily, 28 days in advance.
+As soon as I booked the

 appointment, I was allowed to upload my supporting documents.